Malaysian leaders urge national unity on Christmas eve

 On Dec 8, the opposition organised a huge rally in Kuala Lumpur against ICERD, a United Nations Convention that condemns discrimination and calls upon states to pursue a policy of eliminating racial discrimination in all its forms.

-In September, Malaysian Prime Minister Mahathir Mohamad told the United Nations General Assembly that Malaysia would ratify the convention.
+In September, Mahathir told the United Nations General Assembly that Malaysia would ratify the convention.
 However, Putrajaya backpedaled on its decision in November, as ratifying ICERD would require a two-thirds majority in parliament to amend the Federal Constitution.

 Meanwhile, Parti Islam Se-Malaysia’s (PAS) youth chief was quoted as saying by Sinar Harian daily that Christmas has elements of “syirik” (idolatry).